bluechipsonly/graphql-byexp/README.md

 # Django GraphQL CRUD API

 ## Overview
 This project is a fully functional GraphQL-based CRUD (Create, Read, Update, Delete) application built using Django and GraphQL.
-It provides an API for managing restaurant data with support for queries and mutations.
+It provides an API Endpoint for managing simulated restaurant data with support for queries and mutations.
 Designed for efficient and structured data handling, this application enables seamless interaction through GraphQL endpoints.
-**Made for educational purposes.**

 ## Features
 - **GraphQL API**: Implements GraphQL using `graphene-django`, allowing efficient data retrieval and manipulation.